-By default, the autoupdater is disabled (as it is usually not helpful to have unexpected updates during development), but it can be enabled by setting the variable GLUON_BRANCH when building to override the default branch set in the site configuration.
+By default, the autoupdater is disabled (as it is usually not helpful to have unexpected updates during development), but it can be enabled by setting the variable GLUON_AUTOUPDATER_ENABLED to 1 when building.
+It is also possible to override the default branch during build using the variable GLUON_AUTOUPDATER_BRANCH.